NewEconoLab/NNS-EN/nns_system.rst

     Hash = NameHash ("xxx.xxx.xxx ...");

-for the realization of NameHash, please refer to Section 3.2.
+for the realization of NameHash, please refer to:ref:`namehash`.

 Resolution Process
 ~~~~~~~~~~~~~~~~~~~